You Are Never Too Old for a Mother Daughter Trip

 If you are affected by arthritis, I ask you to please consider taking a few minutes and complete the Live Yes!
 INSIGHTS survey here.
 There are currently 54 million Americans living with arthritis (that’s 1 in 4) and now is the time to rally together and collect important data that will help shape the future for those living with this disease.

 Live Yes!
 INSIGHTS is just one of the many ways the Arthritis Foundation is helping to change the future of arthritis forever and has an entire network to support the arthritis community.
 The Arthritis Foundation’s Live Yes!
-Network provides personalized help and support to adults living with all types of arthritis and rheumatic conditions and parents or guardians of children living with arthritis.
+The network provides personalized help and support to adults living with all types of arthritis and rheumatic conditions and parents or guardians of children living with arthritis.

-Mother Daughter Trip Success!
+Mother-Daughter Trip Success!

 Our mother daughter trip was a success on many different levels.
 I cherish the time I can spend with my parents as I know these moments are fleeting.
 And as much as I like to move forward in life, sometimes it’s necessary to slow down and create memories.